SpredfastLegacy/JMVC-Inject/README.md

 	alertFoo(); // alerts 1, since 1 was cached

 Note that you can use the `def` shortcut for eager dependencies, just pass `true` as the 3rd arugment.

+## Destroying the injector

+The injector has a destroy method:

+    injector.destroy();

+Once it is called, any function that was bound to that injector will become a noop, and functions that have been called and are waiting for dependencies to resolve will also never execute.

+This is useful when you know you are done with an injector and want to cleanup any functions that may have been bound to it.